 There are still large numbers of people in the world’s poorest places who are blind and visually impaired and cannot access the support they need.
-Many people with disabilities and other marginalised people are not reaching eye health services and some services do not enable meaningful lifelong change.
+Many persons with disabilities and other marginalised persons are not reaching eye health services and some services do not enable meaningful lifelong change.

 We have developed the initiative plan within the framework provided by the CBM Federation Strategy 2021, contributing to CBM’s strategic goal of bringing transformative change to the lives and communities of persons with disabilities living in poverty, and the three associated target outcomes:

 - Persons with disabilities are empowered to exercise their rights

 - Inclusive, resilient and equitable communities

 The Federation Strategy emphasises the importance of Disability Inclusive Development as both a set of values and a practical approach for all of CBM’s work: ‘We see DID as a key element of where we want to drive our activities and impact.
 As such, it will ensure that all other initiatives are incorporating the thinking, criteria and approaches of DID into their initiatives.’
 Accordingly, we have built the Inclusive Eye Health initiative plan on the principles of inclusion, comprehensiveness and integration (see box below), underpinned by sound technical leadership and the creation of a strong evidence base.